-As a formed believer in the Bible, I thought I should weigh in on this.
+As a former believer in the Bible, I thought I should weigh in on this.

 What does the Bible say about abortion?